kubermatic/docs/content/kubermatic/master/guides/custom_ca/_index.en.md

     .... more certificates ....
 ```

-The CA bundle needs to be configured in the `KubermaticConfiguration`; you need to configure
+The CA bundle needs to be configured in the `KubermaticConfiguration`.
+By default
-the name of the ConfigMap in it:
+the configuration refers to the `ca-bundle` ConfigMap that is shipped with the
+`kubermatic-operator` Helm chart; if you need to use a different ConfigMap, adjust
+the `spec.caBundle` settings:

 ```yaml
 apiVersion: operator.kubermatic.io/v1alpha1